Menu

 Our Mission & History

-Public education in Tamazgha, the broader North Africa, is in a shambolic state.
-Universities are caught between brutal regimes that stifle free inquiry and starve academic departments of resources, and religious movements that are staunchly illiberal and intolerant of critique of patriarchy or tradition.
+Public education in North Africa is in a shambolic state.
+Universities are caught between brutal regimes that stifle free inquiry and starve academic departments of resources, and religious movements, that are staunchly illiberal and intolerant of critique of patriarchy or tradition.
 In addition, the scholarship that does reach students is using concepts derived from a non-African context, and often written in languages few can read.
-The downside of globalization is that scholars and researchers from the Global South are putting American labels on their problems, deploying American and European categories in incongruous contexts.
-Social scientists in India have pushed back against this dominance by launching the “subaltern school,” Latin America has responded to intellectual marginalization with “decoloniality.”
-South Africa is responding with a discourse of “African Renaissance.”
+A downside of globalization is that scholars and researchers from the Global South are putting American labels on their problems, deploying American and European categories in incongruous contexts.
+Social scientists in India have countered this intellectual dominance by launching the “subaltern school.”
+Latin America has responded to intellectual marginalization with “decoloniality.”
+South Africa is answering back with a discourse of “African Renaissance.”
 Yet North Africa, squeezed between Western and Arab-Islamic hegemony, and bled by brain-drain, has not mounted an effective response.
-It is high time that intellectuals and scholars from this region generated both theory and language that expresses their own processes of decolonization in their own terms, and our resurrection of Souffles is a contribution to this lofty endeavor.
-One benefit of the information revolution is that it is now possible to bypass state bureaucracy and borders by starting initiatives online.
-Our hope is to create a platform that will function like an academic and decolonial hub online, publishing original research, promoting South-South intellectual dialogue, promoting and translating scholarship from different parts of Africa and the Global South, developing local social science paradigms to analyze African and global developments.
+It is high time that intellectuals and scholars from this region generate theory and language to understand their marginality and decolonization.
+The resurrection of Souffles is part of this effort.
+Our hope is to create a platform that will function as a hub for debates about decolonization, promoting South-South dialogue, and translating scholarship from different parts of Africa and the Global South.

 Read more about the Editorial Committee.